 Included in this element is a copy of the soils map for St. John Parish, which identifies the general locations of the soils listed above.
 Because of the tremendous volume and technical nature of the Soils Survey report, it is included as a technical Appendix to the Environmental Element of the One Parish One Future Comprehensive Plan.
+Insert Soils Map for St. John Parish

-Natural Habitat Areas49
+Natural Habitat Areas46